Xbox 360 controllers, headsets and wireless accessories

 - Go to Settings, and then select Preferences.

 - Make sure Enable Vibration is selected.

-If your controller still does not vibrate, try updating your console software.
+If your controller still doesn't vibrate, try updating your console software.

 Xbox 360 Play & Charge Kit doesn't charge when connected to a wireless controller

-This behavior can occur for one or more of the following reasons:
+This can occur for one or more of the following reasons: